Ash-2k3/Ash-2k3/README.md

 - System design for high-throughput services
 - Performance optimization

-> Focused on becoming a strong systems engineer — one reliable system at a time.
+> Trying to become a strong systems engineer — one reliable system at a time.